1966 San Diego Chargers season: Preseason

 San Diego opened their exhibition schedule against the expansion Dolphins and took a quick 24–0 lead through interception-return touchdowns by Kenny Graham and Nat Whitmyer, together with Lance Alworth's 47-yard catch from running back Keith Lincoln.
 Further touchdowns followed in the second half on a John Hadl pass to Jacque MacKinnon and a short Jim Allison run.
-Alworth's 89-yard touchdown catch tied the next game at 7–7 but those were the only Chargers points; Oakland won the game with a touchdown in the final minute.
+Against Oakland, Alworth's 89-yard touchdown catch tied the next game at 7–7 but those were the only Chargers points; the Raiders won the game with a touchdown in the final minute.

 The Chargers next faced Kansas City in Anaheim; it was the second part of the first professional football double-header, directly following a Raiders-Patriots exhibition in the same stadium.
 Hadl ran for two touchdowns and passed for another, but San Diego lost 31–21.
 They returned home for their finale, defeating the Patriots with 24 unanswered second-half points.
 Hadl rushed for another touchdown, and his backup Steve Tensi passed to Don Norton for another.
 Speedy Duncan (on a 63-yard punt return) and Gene Foster also scored as the Chargers pulled away.
 The attendance of 11,894 was the smallest for a Chargers game since they moved to San Diego in 1961.